Water Breakthrough Challenge 4

 Since the Fund’s launch, entries to our competitions have had to align with one or more of Ofwat’s innovation themes, which are intended to highlight key areas where innovative thinking is needed in the water sector.

-Following feedback during the pilot period, Ofwat have revised these themes to more closely align with 2050 water innovation strategy (PDF), the Welsh Government’s updated priorities for Ofwat (PDF) and the UK Government’s updated priorities for Ofwat.
+Following feedback during the pilot period, Ofwat revised these themes to more closely align with 2050 water innovation strategy (PDF), the Welsh Government’s updated priorities for Ofwat (PDF) and the UK Government’s updated priorities for Ofwat.

 One